UPSC NDA Syllabus 2021

 - Sentence Improvement/Correction

 - Idioms and Proverbs

-The topics for each of the subjects is given below.
+The topics for each of the subjects are given below.

 Simple Pendulum, Simple Pulleys, Siphon, Levers, Balloon, Pumps, Hydrometer, Pressure Cooker, Thermos Flask, Gramophone, Telegraphs, Telephone, Periscope, Telescope, Microscope, Mariner’s Compass; Lightening Conductors, Safety Fuses.